gctools-outilsgc/micro_service_template/README.md

 * `sudo npm install`
 * `npm start dev`

-The profile as a service playground endpoint can now be reached at http://localhost:4000/playground and the graphql endpoint at http://localhost:4000/graphql
-The prisma service can be reached at http://localhost:4466/profile
+The Apollo GraphQL service endpoint and playground can now be reached at http://localhost:4000/ The Prisma service playground can be reached at http://localhost:4466/profile

 ### Production